CBS Elective Students

 - Regarding short courses, please check the course description.

-CBS Elective Students can withdraw no later than 10 March 2020 through the Online Student Service.
+CBS Elective Students can withdraw no later than 14 March at 23:59 (end of second application round) through the Online Student Service.
 After deadline please contact your study board.